Bunching and Taxing Multidimensional Skills: Quantitative Analysis

 Using the first-order conditions for effort, and observing that the share of total efforts on each task is constant by (\ref{e:skill_ratio}), we can express the Frisch elasticity of total hours $\ell_c + \ell_m$ as:\footnote{See \Cref{a:worker_problem}.}

 where $\lambda$ is the marginal value of wealth, and $z(x) := w(x) / (\ell_c + \ell_m)$ is productivity per hour.
 We set $\rho = 2.8$ so that the Frisch elasticity $\varepsilon$ is indeed $0.55$.
 Finally, we normalize $\kappa = \frac{1}{2\rho}$. \textbf{Skill Distribution}.
-We now identify the skill distribution point-by-point.
-Using the solution to the worker's problem (\ref{e:worker_problem}), together with data on both total earnings and occupational relative task intensity for each worker, we exactly identify two sources of worker productivity $(\alpha_c, \alpha_m)$ that rationalize the data as a model outcome.
-This identification argument is similar to \citet{BK2:2020,BK1:2021} who use explicit solutions for home production models to identify productivity at home and to separately identify permanent and transitory market productivity using data on consumption, home and market hours.
+We now identify the skill distribution pointwise.
+Using the solution to the worker's problem, together with data on both total earnings and occupational relative task intensity for each worker, we separately identify two sources of worker productivity $(\alpha_c, \alpha_m)$ that rationalize the data as a model outcome.
+This identification argument is similar to \citet{BK2:2020,BK1:2021} who use explicit solutions for home production models to identify productivity at home and to identify permanent and transitory market productivity using data on consumption, home and market hours.

 Using the O*NET task measures, we have information on the relative task intensity for each occupation $\frac{x_m}{x_c}$ and, hence, we identify the relative skills $\frac{\alpha_m}{\alpha_c}$ by equation (\ref{e:skill_ratio}).
-To additionally determine the level of tasks, we use the wage equation (\ref{e:eq_wages}):
+In order to determine the level of tasks, we use the wage equation (\ref{e:eq_wages}):

-Given the skill ratio for an individual their occupation, $\frac{x_m}{x_c}$, and an individual their wage $w(x)$, this equation uniquely determines the level of cognitive tasks $x_c$, and hence the level of manual tasks $x_m$.
+Given the skill ratio for an individual's occupation, $\frac{x_m}{x_c}$, and an individual's earnings $w(x)$, this equation uniquely determines the level of cognitive tasks $x_c$, and hence the level of manual tasks $x_m$.
 By the optimality condition (\ref{e:foc_s}), we identify both cognitive skills $\alpha_c$ and manual skills $\alpha_m$ for each worker.
-We illustrate the exact identification through examples and then identify the cognitive and manual skills for every worker in the ACS.

 \textbf{Examples}.
-To provide insight into the mechanism and identification of the sources of worker heterogeneity, we consider a numerical example.
-We first consider an economy without taxes $\tau = 0$ and without heterogeneity in firm projects, or $\eta = 1$.
+In order to provide insight into the identification of worker skill heterogeneity, we consider a numerical example.
+We first consider an economy without taxes $\tau = 0$ and without heterogeneity in firm projects, $\eta = 1$.